TheRemote/RaspberryPiMinecraft/README.md

 <br>
 March 9th 2019<br>
 -Changed Paper download URL to use API (Issue #7 Fix)<br>
+-Added \n to beginning of printf to config.txt to prevent adding our line to the end of another config line<br>
 <br>
 March 7th 2019<br>
 -Added support for OpenJDK 8 to improve portability<br>